Back to Blog

 Inspiring Role Models for Young Leaders

 Students in grades 7-9 who take part in our Leaders-In-Training (LIT) program are introduced to world-changing role models – our Hall of Famers!
-As an LIT, you also can be a positive role model to the K-6 Camp Invention® campers as you guide them through high-energy STEM (science, technology, engineering and mathematics) experiences and encourage their innovative ideas.
+As an LIT, you also can become a positive role model to K-6 Camp Invention® campers as you guide them through high-energy STEM (science, technology, engineering and mathematics) experiences and encourage their innovative ideas.

 What Do Hall of Famers Say About Role Models?